-GCP has been writing about how we can help our children cope with horrific events for many years.
-We repeat below the most useful advice we’ve gathered from experts on how to help children deal with traumatic events like these.
+GCP been offering advice about how we can help our children cope with horrific events for many years.
+Below you’ll find the most useful advice we’ve gathered from experts on how to help children deal with traumatic events like these.

 * * * * * * * * * * * * *